01signal.com

 The main feature of source-synchronous outputs is that the related clock is generated by the FPGA.
 This is obviously suitable when all data signals are directed towards the external component.
 But even when there are data signals in both directions, it can make sense to rely on a clock that is generated by the FPGA.

-However, note that the data inputs are synchronous with the clock on the PCB, and not the clock inside the FPGA.
+However, note that the data inputs are synchronous with the clock on the PCB, and not the clock inside the FPGA chip.
 These two clocks have exactly the same frequency, of course.
 But there is a timing difference that depends on the clock-to-output delay of the output ports.
 This can be several nanoseconds.

 It's therefore recommended to make a loopback on the PCB: Connect the FPGA's clock output to an input port.
 This input port can be treated as if it was a system synchronous clock: The external component behaves as if its clock came from a dedicated oscillator, and not from the FPGA.
 This is similar to a system synchronous clock, because both the FPGA and the external component rely on the same physical signal on the PCB.